 EVS provides operational management for DOE’s Southern Great Plains Facility in Oklahoma, part of its Atmospheric Radiation Measurement (ARM) Program.
-The facility, established in 1992, is the first and largest of the ARM Program's fixed-field research sites; it is also home to the ARM Climate Research Facility, a DOE Office of Science user facility.
+The facility, established in 1992, is the first and largest of the ARM Program's fixed-field research sites; it is also home to the ARM Research Facility, a DOE Office of Science user facility.
 The ARM Program's fixed-field and mobile facilities provide data from strategically located, in situ and remote sensing observatories around the world.
 These data are publically available and are intended to improve the representation and understanding, in climate and earth system models, of clouds and aerosols as well as their interactions and coupling with the earth's surface.

 EVS has nearly four decades of expertise in observations, instrumentation, and modeling of micrometeorological processes in the atmospheric surface layer, as well as in probing the atmospheric boundary layer and its properties with in situ and remote sensing instrumentation.